github-yuner/yuner/README.md

-Zolan - Modern & Minimal Theme for Jekyll
+Zolan - Modern & Minimal Theme for yuner
 ======
-Zolan is a minimal blog theme for Jekyll.
+Zolan is a minimal blog theme for yuner.

 * * *